Ember Days in Lent

 3 God, we implore thee, in thy glory seated

-bow down and hearken to they children
+bow down and hearken to thy grieving children

 pity and pardon all our grievous trespasses.
 [Refrain]